This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 for existing tables (e.g., to add a new column).
 Carefully defining and modifying a schema is what allows you to evolve

-your data storage over time without running into backward compatibility issues, like I did with my load generator app.
+your data storage over time without running into backward-compatibility issues, as I did with my load-generator app.

 Initially, you might manage schemas manually, connecting directly to the database and executing CREATE TABLE and